 General Partnership

 The first type of partnership is a general partnership.
-This is where the partners are equal in the eyes of the law.
+In this arrangement, all partners are treated equally under the law.

-You will need an ABN and register for GST if your annual turnover is over $75,000.
+You will need an ABN and must register for GST if your annual turnover exceeds $75,000.
+In a general partnership, the business itself does not pay tax; instead, each partner pays tax on their share of the profits.

 Limited Partnership

-A limited partnership is where 1 to 20 ‘general’ partners run the business (and are liable for all partnership debts) and an unlimited number of ‘limited’ or silent partners who put in funds but don’t have a hand in running the business.
+A limited partnership involves one to 20 ‘general’ partners who actively run the business and are liable for all partnership debts, alongside an unlimited number of ‘limited’ or silent partners who contribute funds but do not participate in day-to-day operations.

 Incorporated Limited Partnership

-An Incorporated Limited Partnership is a business structure set up for higher risk ventures and separates the business from its partners.
-However, it must also have at least one ‘general’ partner who has unlimited liability, so there is someone responsible for the partnership debts.
+An Incorporated Limited Partnership is designed for higher-risk ventures where the business’s assets are legally separate from those of its partners.
+However, it requires at least one ‘general’ partner with unlimited liability to ensure accountability for debts.

 Benefits Of A Partnership Over A Company Structure